 Choosing the right HVAC ductwork is as important as choosing the right HVAC unit.
 Making sure you have durable and well-installed ductwork designed for the specific type of space you are heating and cooling is incredibly important.
 Like veins in your body, if the ductwork is clogged or leaking, the energy efficiency in your space will suffer.

 The main job of ductwork is to direct air coming out of your HVAC unit and distribute it to different areas of your home or building.
-Fundamentally, every room would be a different temperature if there were no ducts.
-Choosing the right ductwork corresponds to the overall design of a space, the needs for budget, heat retention or noise reduction.
+Fundamentally, every room would have a different temperature if there were no ducts.
+Choosing the right ductwork corresponds to the overall design of a space, the needs for budget, heat retention, or noise reduction.

 Rigid sheet metal is one of the most common types of ductwork you will see in North America.
-Made of galvanized steel or aluminum, the effect is a solid product for durable duct work.
+Made of galvanized steel or aluminum, the effect is a solid product for durable ductwork.
 The interior traps dust and other particles, yet since it is a smooth surface it is also easy to clean.
-If you choose sheet metal for your space, it’s a good idea to get the ducts professional cleaned periodically to maintain good indoor air quality.
+If you choose sheet metal for your space, it’s a good idea to get the ducts professionally cleaned periodically to maintain good indoor air quality.

 Fiberboard ducts are constructed of fiberglass strands held together by resin with added foil on the exterior for added insulation.
 Fiberboard strands help texture the interior.
 Dust and debris may get trapped in these folds – so long-term air quality and efficiency may be concerning.
 Typically, fiberboard ducts cost less than sheet metal.
 A good solution to help relieve these concerns is to have a good quality air filter installed and changed out regularly.
 HVAC system manufacturers often provide a recommendation on which type of filter to use and how often to change it.

-Unlike other types of duct work, these ducts are not rigid.
+Unlike other types of ductwork, these ducts are not rigid.
 Have a tight space requiring extra flexibility?
-Then this type of duct is a great choice as it is constructed of a steel spring coil covered in thick plastic.
+This type of duct is a great choice as it is constructed of a steel spring coil covered in thick plastic.
 Flexible ducts are easier to install and less expensive than rigid ducts.
 Yet, good installation is key to avoid punctures, kinks, or sags to avoid hurting the HVAC system’s overall performance.

 To minimize heat loss from heated air and the heating of air-conditioned air, the best ductwork design will deliver conditioned air using the shortest routes possible.
 Designing the placement of an HVAC indoor unit to a centrally located position will prove to be the most efficient and compact route to deliver air.